Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Targeting of humanitarian corridors

-During shelling of Mariupol by Russian forces, a number of attempts to establish a humanitarian evacuation corridor to evacuate civilians from the city were made, but failed when the corridor was targeted by Russian forces.
+During the shelling of Mariupol by Russian forces, a number of attempts to establish a humanitarian evacuation corridor to evacuate civilians from the city were made but failed when the corridor was targeted by Russian forces.
 On 5 March, a five-hour ceasefire was declared, but evacuations were quickly halted after shelling continued during the declared time.
 The next day, the International Committee of the Red Cross (ICRC) announced that a second attempt to establish an evacuation corridor had failed.